erickwill/GLM-V/README.md

 ### Grounding

-GLM-4.5V equips precise grounding capabilities.
-Given a prompt that requests the location of a specific object, GLM-4.5V is able to reasoning step-by-step and identify the bounding boxes of the target object.
+GLM-4.5V / GLM-4.6V / GLM-4.1V equips precise grounding capabilities.
+Given a prompt that requests the location of a specific object, the model is able to reasoning step-by-step and identify the bounding boxes of the target object.
 The query prompt supports complex descriptions of the target object as well as specified output formats, for example:
 >